Patras sisters death case

 The case of the death of three sisters from Patras, also known as the "Roula Pispirigou case" from the mother's name, is a high-profile Greek police and judicial case that came to light in February 2022, when the Patras prosecutor's office asked the police to conduct a preliminary investigation into the case of three siblings who died in unclear circumstances in Patras over a period of three years.

 The case attracted intense public interest, and when the children's mother, Roula Pispirigou, was arrested by the authorities as a suspect in their deaths, a crowd gathered outside the family's home, which was vandalized, and threatened to lynch her relatives who were inside.
-In a sign of the crowd's anger, Pispirigu was taken to court to apologize under heavy police protection, wearing a hood and a bullet-proof vest.
+In a sign of the crowd's anger, Pispirigu was taken to court to testify under heavy police protection, wearing a hood and a bullet-proof vest.

 The police investigation began following the death of the third child of the family of Manos Daskalakis and Roula Pispirigou, 9-year-old Georgina, on 29 January 2022, and after the Patras Prosecutor's Office issued an order for a police investigation into the deaths.
 The case was eventually taken over by the "Subdivision of Property Crimes and Crimes Against Life" of the Greek Police.
 Toxicological tests carried out after the body was exhumed showed an excessive amount of ketamine in Georgina's blood and led to the arrest of her mother as the person responsible for administering the drug.
 Immediately after her arrest, the deaths of her other two children were investigated, with forensic and histological examinations carried out again.
 The conclusion of the experts, published on 20 June 2022, indicated foul play - death by suffocation for the other two girls.

 Georgina's trial lasted 14 months, with 89 sessions and around 60 witnesses.
 It ended on 30 March 2024 when the Athens Mixed Jury Court unanimously found her guilty of manslaughter and sentenced her to life imprisonment.

 The trial of the other two girls (Malena and Iris) lasted about 12 months, with 80 sessions and 50 witnesses.
 In this case too, the court unanimously found her guilty of the two murders she caused by suffocating them by blocking the air ducts.
 She was sentenced to two life sentences.

 The defendant maintained her innocence to the end and refused to claim any mitigating circumstances.
 Both verdicts will be reviewed by the Court of Appeal.

 An important consequence of the trial was the investigation ordered by the Athens Prosecutor's Office into the state forensic experts who claimed that all three girls died of pathological causes.
 The prosecutor accused them of perjury.